mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week2/1-Multiple linear regression/README.md

     Almost no Machine Learning practitioners should implement the Normal Equation method themselves but if you are using a mature Machine Learning library and call Linear Regression, there is a chance that on the backend, it will be using it to solve for w and b.

     Some Machine Learning libraries may use this complicated method in the backeend to solve for *w* and *b*.
-But for most learning algorithms, including how you implement Linear Regression yourself, Gradient Descents offers a better way to get the job done.
+But for most learning algorithms, including how you implement Linear Regression yourself, Gradient Descent offers a better way to get the job done.